pvaladez/petervaladez.com/content/posts/modifying-the-gatsby-twitter-plugin.md

 </figure>
 ```

-Of course, this requires me hand code a min-height value... more on this later.
-You'll also notice
+Of course, this requires me to hand code a min-height value... more on this later.
+You'll also
-that I've added a `<figcaption>`... not always necessary, but in this case I wanted one.
+notice that I've added a `<figcaption>`... not always necessary, but in this case I wanted one.
 I am
 putting the `min-height` on `twitterEmbed__container` rather than `twitterEmbed`, because I don't
 care how much height is added by my figcaption since it's not being loaded asynchronously.
 Of course
 I'm using `min-height` rather than simply `height` in case the rendered tweet needs more height than